 The AutoBlade is a new design that can automatically change its depth depending on the material that is being cut hence minimizing the ‘trial and error’ phase when faced with new material to cut.
 This is achieved by the printer adjusting the blade automatically by punching itself in the material’s corner, moving up and down until the best depth is achieved.

 After using the machine regularly, the blade starts to become blunt and dull hence it may no longer cut with precision.
 Once this is noted, then it required the current blade is replaced by a new one.
-The blade's durability often depends on the frequency of use and the type of material in which it cuts.
-Thicker and denser material is known to make the blade blunter compared to a thin material.
+The blade’s durability often depends on the frequency of use and the type of material in which it cuts.
+Thicker and denser material is known to make the blade blunter compared to thin material.

 What can be cut by the Silhouette Cameo 3?

 The Silhouette Cameo 3 can cut through materials with a force of 210 grams.
-If this is compared to other similar digital machines that cut through die, the Silhouette Cameo 3 tends to lag behind the Circuit Explorer Air or the KNK Zing.
+If this is compared to other similar digital machines that cut through a die, the Silhouette Cameo 3 tends to lag behind the Circuit Explorer Air or the KNK Zing.
 Hence the Cameo 3 may not be able to cut through material like thin sheet metal or balsa wood.

 However, it is ideal for card making, scrapbooking and designing vinyl projects.
-The materials in which the Silhouette Cameo 3 can cut through easily include paper or card stock with relatively narrow width, tissue paper, cardboard (such as cereal box cardboard), lightweight fabric, rhinestone material, vinyl and iron-on transfer.
+The materials in which the Silhouette Cameo 3 can cut through easily include paper or card stock with the relatively narrow width, tissue paper, cardboard (such as cereal box cardboard), lightweight fabric, rhinestone material, vinyl, and iron-on transfer.
 The machine also comes with a double cut feature that can help in thicker material.

 Silhouette Studio Software